Given the following reaction sequence: 1. Bromination of cyclohex... | Study Prep in Pearson+

 1

 Step 1: Understand the first reaction - bromination of cyclohexene with Br\_2 in CCl\_4.
-This is an electrophilic addition where Br\_2 adds across the double bond, forming a bromonium ion intermediate and then opening to give a vicinal dibromide with anti stereochemistry.
+This reaction proceeds via an electrophilic addition mechanism where the alkene reacts with bromine to form a bromonium ion intermediate, followed by nucleophilic attack by bromide ion, resulting in a vicinal dibromide (1,2-dibromocyclohexane) with anti stereochemistry.

-Step 2: Recognize that the bromonium ion intermediate leads to anti addition, meaning the two bromine atoms add on opposite faces of the cyclohexene ring, resulting in trans-1,2-dibromocyclohexane as the immediate product.
+Step 2: Recognize the stereochemistry of the dibromide formed.
+Because the bromonium ion intermediate is attacked from the side opposite to the bromonium bridge, the two bromine atoms add to opposite faces of the cyclohexane ring, giving a trans-1,2-dibromocyclohexane.

 Step 3: Analyze the second step - treatment with aqueous NaOH.
-The hydroxide ion acts as a nucleophile and performs a nucleophilic substitution on the vicinal dibromide, replacing the bromine atoms with hydroxyl groups.
+The hydroxide ion acts as a nucleophile and can perform nucleophilic substitution on the vicinal dibromide, replacing the bromine atoms with hydroxyl groups via an SN2 mechanism, which inverts the stereochemistry at each carbon.

-Step 4: Since the substitution occurs via an SN2 mechanism, each substitution inverts the stereochemistry at the carbon where it occurs.
-Because the bromines were added anti, the two hydroxyl groups will end up trans to each other on the cyclohexane ring.
+Step 4: Consider the stereochemical outcome of the substitution.
+Since the starting dibromide is trans, and each substitution proceeds with inversion, the resulting diol will have the hydroxyl groups on opposite faces, resulting in a trans-1,2-cyclohexanediol.

-Step 5: Conclude that the major final product is trans-1,2-cyclohexanediol, where the two hydroxyl groups are on adjacent carbons but on opposite faces of the ring, consistent with the stereochemical outcomes of the reaction sequence.
+Step 5: Summarize the major organic product.
+After these two steps, the major product is trans-1,2-cyclohexanediol, formed by anti addition of bromine followed by double SN2 substitution with hydroxide.

 Watch next